microsearch/mrc/services/seo.md

 title: Video Search Engine Optimization and Marketing
 permalink: "/services/seo/"
 layout: landing
-description: Microsearch indexes the words in your video transcripts and embeds them on your website, meaning search engines can find them, and direct users to your site.
+description: Multimedia Reference Corporation indexes the words in your video transcripts and embeds them on your website, meaning search engines can find them, and direct users to your site.
 weight: 3